 On Gluten Free Alchemist alone, there are a whole bunch of unique Banoffee recipes.
 If you too love the pairing, why not make these too?
-We have Banoffee Cheesecake; Banoffee Layer Cake; Banoffee Cupcakes; mini Banoffee loaf cakes and Banoffee Coconut Crunch Trifle to choose from.
+We have Banoffee Cheesecake; Banoffee Layer Cake; Banoffee Cupcakes; and mini Banoffee loaf cakes to choose from.

 If it’s gluten free trifle you’re after, we can help you there too… because trifle is a bit of a Gluten Free Alchemist speciality.
-You’ll find them all to browse in a ‘trifle search‘, or pick from the list below… we don’t just do banana trifle, but have all sorts of party trifles on offer :
+Check out our photo Desserts & Trifles Index, or pick from the list below… we don’t just do banana trifle, but have all sorts of party trifles on offer :